-Ref Proposal Theme Brief Description of Proposal 2021/22 Saving £ FTEs AFFECTED Adult t Assessment and Care Management BU2 E contributions for jointly funded The service continues to see a sustainable increase in the level of contributions from health (Barnsley Clinical Commissioning Group) for jointly funded care packages.
+Ref Proposal Theme Brief Description of Proposal 2021/22 Saving £ FTEs AFFECTED Adult Assessment and Care Management BU2 E1/21-22 Increase in health funding and contributions for jointly funded care packages The service continues to see a sustainable increase in the level of contributions from health (Barnsley Clinical Commissioning Group) for jointly funded care packages.
 This means we can revise our funding for care provision costs while still maintaining the high level of care for our residents.
-500,000 - BU2 E2 , contributions (non-residential care provision) An increase in financial contributions from services users towards the cost of non-residential care support (e.g. homecare) means we can revise our contribution costs for the services.
-This is because of changes towards contributions following the removal of the weekly cap of £150 and financial assessments with regards to disability or work related benefits.
-500,000 - ) Sub - 1 Total Adult Ass essment and Care Management 1,000,000 -
+500,000 - BU2 E2/21-22 An increase in financial contributions from services users towards the cost of non-residential care support (e.g. homecare) means we can revise our contribution costs for the services.
+This is because of changes towards contributions following the removal of the weekly cap of £150 and financial assessments with regards to disability or work related benefits. - Sub - Total Adult Ass sessment and Care Management 1,000,000 -